JasmineTye/food-delivery-analysis/README.md

 ## What did we learn from this project?
 - Additional models such as Random Forest Regressor, LightGBM, XGBoost, and Support Vector Regression
-- Optuna model to bettwe visualise and tune machine learning models
+- Optuna model to better visualise and tune machine learning models
 - Handling large data sets (~45k rows of data)
 - One-hot encoding's necessity for categorical data and its methods of implementation